jeffpar/pcjs.v1/index.md

     config: /devices/c1p/machine/8kb/large/machine.xml
 ---

-Welcome to PCjs, home of [PCx86](/docs/pcx86/), the original IBM PC simulation written entirely JavaScript.
+Welcome to PCjs, home of [PCx86](/docs/pcx86/), the original IBM PC simulation that runs in your web browser.
 It is one of several JavaScript Machines in the [PCjs Project](https://github.com/jeffpar/pcjs), an open-source project that
 includes: